Ehlers–Danlos syndrome: Epidemiology

 Ehlers–Danlos syndromes are estimated to occur in about one in 5,000 births worldwide.
 Initially, prevalence estimates ranged from one in 250,000 to 500,000 people, but these were soon found to be low, as medical professionals became more adept at diagnosis.
 EDS may be far more common than the currently accepted estimate due to the wide range of severities with which the disorder presents.

 The prevalence of the disorders differs dramatically.
 The most common is hypermobile EDS, followed by classical EDS.
 The others are very rare.
 For example, fewer than 10 infants and children with dermatosparaxis EDS have been described worldwide.

 Some types of EDS are more common in Ashkenazi Jews.
 For example, the chance of being a carrier for dermatosparaxis EDS is one in 2,000 in the general population but one in 248 among Ashkenazi Jews.

+Some recent studies have found that EDS is significantly more prevalent in people who identify as transgender or gender-diverse, or who suffer from gender dysphoria.
+One review, of a pediatric EDS clinic in the American Midwest between 2020 and 2022, found that 17% of patients identified as trans or gender-diverse, 89% of whom were assigned female at birth.
+By comparison, roughly 1–2% of adolescents identify as trans or gender-diverse in the US overall.
+In a 2020 study, among adults undergoing gender-affirming surgery, 2.6% had a diagnosis of EDS—130 times the highest reported prevalence of EDS in the general population.

 History

-Until 1997, the classification system for EDS included 10 specific types and acknowledged that other extremely rare types existed.
+Until 1997, the classification system for EDS included ten specific types and acknowledged that other rarer types existed.
 At this time, the classification system underwent an overhaul and was reduced to six major types using descriptive titles.
-Genetic specialists recognize that other types of this condition exist, but have only been documented in single families.
-Except for hypermobility (type 3), the most common type of all 10 types, some of the specific variations involved have been identified, and they can be precisely identified by genetic testing; this is valuable due to a great deal of variation in individual cases.
-Negative genetic test results, though, do not rule out the diagnosis, since not all of the variations have been discovered; therefore, the clinical presentation is very important.
+Genetic specialists recognize that other types of this condition exist but have only been documented in single families.
+Except for hypermobility (type 3), the most common type of all ten types, some of the specific variations involved have been identified, and they can be precisely identified by genetic testing; this is valuable due to a great deal of variation in individual cases.
+Negative genetic test results do not rule out the diagnosis since not all variations have been discovered; therefore, the clinical presentation is crucial.

 Forms of EDS in this category may present with soft, mildly stretchable skin, shortened bones, chronic diarrhea, joint hypermobility and dislocation, bladder rupture, or poor wound healing.
 Inheritance patterns in this group include X-linked recessive, autosomal dominant, and autosomal recessive.
 Examples of types of related syndromes other than those above reported in the medical literature include: